davekilian/davekilian.github.com/_posts/2020-01-20-storage-indexing.markdown

 ---
 layout: post
-title: Storage, for Mortals
+title: Storage (for Mortals)
 author: Dave
 draft: true
 ---

 *Never roll your own database!*

-Most developers are familiar with this advice.
-But have you ever stopped to consider *why* you shouldn't build your own data storage systems?
-After all, it can't be that *nobody* should build new file systems, databases, distributed indexes and so on &mdash; times change, people change, hardware changes, and we aren't still using the original systems we designed back in the 1960s-70s.
+You've probably heard this advice before, or even took it for granted as common sense.
+But have you ever stopped to consider *why* you shouldn't build your own data storage engines?

+After all, it can't be that *nobody* should build new file systems, databases, distributed search indexes and so on &mdash; times change, people change, hardware changes, and we aren't still using the original systems we designed back in the 1960s-70s.
+Clearly, some people do build their own data storage systems, and are pretty successful for doing so.

-The reason people tell you not to build these systems yourself mostly boils down to time: as a rule of thumb, it takes about 10 years to fully stabilize a new general-purpose data storage system to the point of being near-optimal and also bug-free.
+I'd argue the reason you generally shouldn't build one of these systems yourself is time: as a rule of thumb, it takes about 10 years to fully stabilize a new general-purpose data storage system to the point of being near-optimal and also bug-free, and for most projects you don't have that kind of time.

+Some argue another reason not to build these systems ourselves is they're too complicated for us mortals to design, and that such things are best left to the *Experts* (TM).
+In this article, I want to show you this isn't true &mdash; it's not too hard to come up with the basic design of these systems as long as you have a good grasp of introductory data structures and algorithms.

-Yet, despite this, these systems generally aren't so complicated at a high level, and it's not too hard to design one if you know what you're doing.
-In fact, if you have a good grasp over basic data structures and algorithms (the kind you might learn in an introductory class), there's a fairly simple line of reasoning you can follow to more or less reach today's state of the art.
+My goal with this article is to walk you down a fairly simple line of reasoning that gets you more or less to today's state of the art in data storage.

-With this article, my goal is to walk you down that line of reasoning, giving you an idea how your preferred databases, file systems and cloud storage services all work.
 All you'll need is some basic familiarity with data structures like hash tables and binary trees.

 So, let's design some storage systems!